-What Will Happen to Your Home When You Die?
+What Happens to Your Home When You Die?

 Home or property ownership is a right and a privilege in America.
-Yet it can also be a burden to those who succeed the owner.
-Most States require that an expensive and sometimes lengthy legal process called probate be conducted before the real property of a decedent can even be distributed to the heirs.
+Yet it can also be a burden to relatives or heirs who outlive the owner.
+Most States require that an expensive and sometimes lengthy legal process called probate be conducted before the real property of a decedent can even be distributed to heirs.
 This means everything freezes in the meantime.
 The home cannot be sold.
 It cannot be rented out.
 It cannot be maintained until the heirs agree on related matters in probate court.

 Pros and Cons of Transfer on Death Deeds

 A Transfer on Death (TOD) Deed means exactly what it says - transferring real estate from one owner to another upon the owner’s death.
 It conveys property outright without the burden and expense of probate in much the same way as designating beneficiaries on a life insurance policy would.
 As simple as it is, only a handful of states now recognize it: Arizona, Arkansas, Colorado, Kansas, Minnesota, Missouri, Montana, Nevada, New Mexico, Ohio, Oklahoma, and Wisconsin.

 TOD has had a slow evolution, in part driven by the fear that beneficiaries may attempt to coerce TOD from owners.
 But this fear is unfounded if it is the owner's last wishes to transfer the property anyway.
 Furthermore, a TOD can be revoked at any time during the owner’s life without consent or knowledge of the beneficiary.
 On the other hand, the commonly used survivorship deed is not revocable.
 In this instance, property must be deeded back to the original owner should the owner have a change of mind or need to handle the property contrary to the wishes of those the property was deeded to.
 Many unsuspecting homeowners have made this mistake and must then bear the expense of deeding the property back just to re-assume control.